 Oatmeal is sort of a go to item for me when making homemade bath products.
 Oats are mild and their benefits are great for kid’s skin.

-My daughter loves my Soothing Lavender Oatmeal Soap and Lavender Oatmeal Bath Bombs recipe.
+My daughter loves my Soothing Lavender Oatmeal Soap and Lavender Oatmeal Bath Bomb recipe.
 They make bath time fun while soothing and healing skin.

 Ingredients